 The item detected may actually be a program that can be uninstalled so check this first.

-Once you have manually deleted the files from your computer, clear the item from the Quarantine Manager.
+Once you have manually deleted the files from your computer, clear the item from the Quarantine manager.

 We recommend that you now run a full scan to confirm your computer is free of malware.

 The item has been detected in an area of the computer's hard drive that your account (that you use to log on to the computer with) does not have permission to access.
-Generally this occurs because your account is not a local administrator of the computer - the account used to perform actions changes depending on the action.
+This occurs because your account is not a local administrator of the computer - or any account used to perform actions changes depending on the action.
 You should log off the computer and log back on with a local administrator account (try another admin account if you believe you should have the correct permissions, or log on with just a local admin account if you are using a domain admin account).

-If you are not an IT administrator of the computer, contact your IT service desk to assist with cleanup.
+If you are not an IT administrator of the computer, contact your IT service desk to assist with clean up.

 It's also important to check your user account's rights for the Quarantine manager.
-From the Sophos Endpoint Security and Control Home screen, select Anti-virus and HIPS | Configure anti-virus and HIPS | Configure | User rights for Quarantine manager.
-If you are logged on as a Windows administrator, ensure your are configured as a 'Sophos Administrator' too.
+From the Sophos Endpoint Security and Control Home screen, select Anti-virus and HIPS > Configure Anti-virus and HIPS > Configure > User rights for Quarantine manager.
+If you are logged on as a Windows administrator, ensure you are configured as a Sophos Administrator too.

-If you are given the option to 'Authorize' an item then Sophos Anti-Virus has detected that it is either Adware or a Potentially Unwanted Application (PUA).
+If you are given the option to Authorize an item then Sophos Anti-Virus has detected that it is either Adware or a potentially unwanted application (PUA).
 These items are not necessarily malicious.

-The option to 'Authorize' may be shown on its own or you may get the choice to either 'Authorize' or 'Clean up'.
+The option to Authorize may be shown on its own or you may get the choice to either Authorize or Clean up.

-This can be reported when the rootkit disk scan finds 'hidden' files.
+This can be reported when the rootkit disk scan finds hidden files.

-From the Enterprise Console the cleanup status shows 'Cleanup failed'
+From the Enterprise Console the cleanup status shows Cleanup failed

-From the Enterprise Console the cleanup status is stuck on 'Cleanup in progress' for a long time or says 'Cleanup timed out'
+From the Enterprise Console the cleanup status is stuck on

-From the Enterprise Console the cleanup status shows 'Not cleanable'
+From the Enterprise Console the cleanup status shows Not cleanable

 Sophos Anti-Virus requires a full scan but it has not been run.

 Every comment submitted here is read (by a human) but we do not reply to specific technical questions.
-If you need technical support please post a question to our community.
-Alternatively for licensed products open a support ticket.
+For technical support post a question to the community.
+Or click here for new feature/product improvements.
+Alternatively for paid/licensed products open a support ticket.